brainflow-dev/brainflow/_posts/2021-04-13-new-minor-version.md

 };
 ```

-By default it calls the following methods from the library loaded in runtime:
+By default it calls the following methods from library loaded in runtime:

 ```cpp
 SHARED_EXPORT int CALLING_CONVENTION initialize (void *param);